MattKotsenas/MattKotsenas/src/render/posts/powershell-dynamicproxy-indexers.html.md

 }
 ```

-This is the object we ultimately care about and what to expose to the world.
-Next we need a DyanmicProxy interceptor to proxy the object
+This is the object we ultimately care about and want to expose to the world.
+Next we need a DyanmicProxy `IInterceptor` to proxy the object

 ```csharp
 public class MyProxy : IInterceptor